Who to speak to about health

 If your child is under 5 years

-The best person to speak to is their health visitor.
-Health visitors play an important role in making sure all children have the best start in life.
+Speak to the Healthy Family team through the Essex Child and Family Wellbeing Service.
+You may speak to a health visitor or healthy family support worker.
+They play an important role in making sure all children have the best start in life.
 They are available to all families with babies and children up to the age of 5.
-They offer regular health and development reviews from when your child is born until they are 2 years old.

 There are many things you can look out for, including speech and language, social development and physical development.
 Read about what to expect at different ages on the BBC's Tiny Happy People website.